Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/03-react-hooks/02-use-state-object/Readme.md

 ```

 This is not going to work, we are again applying a Java / Angular approach,
-we are trying to modify something that is alive only when the function is being
+we are trying to modify something that is alive only while the function is being
-executed, once the component is rerended this value will be lost.
+executed, once the component is rerended this value is be lost.

 - The way to do this is by creating a new object and assigning it using the _setState_
   method.
 In order to do this copy we use the spread operator (by doing this, all the fields